IonRepo/IonDiff/paper/paper.md

 Note that we keep $D_{self}$ and $D_{distinct}$ separate since this allows for a straightforward evaluation of the $D$ contributions resulting from the ionic correlations without increasing the code complexity.

-This implementation scales linearly with the maximum shape of the temporal window, the lenght of the simulation and the number of mobile ions in terms of memory resources.
+In terms of memory resources, this implementation scales linearly with the length of the temporal window, the total duration of the simulation and the number of mobile ions.

 ## Correlations between mobile ions

-To quantitatively evaluate the correlations and concentration levels among a variable number of mobile ions, we developed the following algorithm.
+To quantitatively evaluate the correlations and level of concertation between a variable number of mobile ions, we developed the following algorithm.
 Beginning with a given sequence of ionic configurations from a molecular dynamics simulation, we compute the correlation matrix for diffusive events.
 Initially, we assign a value of "1" to each diffusing particle and "0" to each vibrating particle at every time frame.
 This binary assignment is facilitated by the ionic hop identification algorithm introduced earlier.

 Due to the discrete nature of the ionic trajectories and to enhance numerical convergence in subsequent correlation analysis, the multistep time functions are approximated using Gaussians with widths equal to their half-maxima ("full-width-at-half-maximum" or FWHM method commonly used in signal processing).
 Subsequently, we compute the $N \times N$ correlation matrix, where $N$ represents the number of potentially mobile ions, using all gathered simulation data.
 However, this correlation matrix may be challenging to converge due to its statistical nature, especially in scenarios with limited mobile ions and time steps, typical of AIMD simulations.

 Moreover, uncorrelated ion hops occurring simultaneously could be erroneously interpreted as correlated.
 To address these practical challenges, we compute a reference correlation matrix based on a randomly distributed sequence of ionic hops, with the Gaussian FWHM matching the mean diffusion time determined during the simulation.
-It is important to note that due to the finite width of the Gaussians, this reference matrix is not exactly identical to the identity.
+It is important to note that due to the finite width of the Gaussians, this reference matrix is not exactly the identity matrix.

 Next, covariance coefficients in the original correlation matrix larger (smaller) than the corresponding random reference values were considered as true correlations (random noise) and rounded off to one (zero) for simplification.
 To ensure an accurate assessment of many-ion correlations, different hops of the same ion are treated as independent events.
-Ultimately, this process resulted in a correlation matrix comprising ones and zeros, facilitating easy determination of the number of particles remaining concerted during diffusion.
+Ultimately, this process results in a correlation matrix comprising ones and zeros, facilitating easy determination of the number of particles remaining concerted during diffusion.

 # Acknowledgements